-We see boxers who have big muscles all the time in magazines but is boxing the only reason they build a great physique?
+We see boxers who have big muscles all the time in magazines but is boxing the only reason for these great physiques?
 Or do they lift weights or do other resistance training?
-And can you really build an amazing body with boxing?
+Can you really build an amazing body with boxing?
 If you are wondering the answers to these questions continue reading!

 With that being said, there is also one more thing to consider and this one is generally overlooked.
 And this is “is boxing a short term or long term thing”.
-This also should be taken into consideration because one is totally useless.
+This also should be taken into consideration because one is totally useless for fitness goals.

 Table of Contents

 - Short and Long Term